shraddhasirdesai9/SQL_Analysis_Car_Sales/README.md

 #data exploration
 #data querying

-In this SQL project having only one table i.e, the car sales data table, I have done an exploratary analysis using basic SQL queries like Select,Where,Group by, Order by, limit,offset
+In this SQL project having only one table i.e, the car sales data table, I have done an exploratary analysis using basic SQL queries.

 The raw dataset was downloaded from https://www.kaggle.com/datasets/suraj520/car-sales-data